 The total number of electrons in aluminum is thirteen.
-These electrons are arranged according to specific rules of different orbits.
-The arrangement of electrons in different orbits and orbitals of an atom in a certain order is called electron configuration.
-The electron configuration of aluminum(Al) atoms can be done in two ways.
+These electrons are arranged according to specific rules in different orbitals.
+The arrangement of electrons in aluminum in specific rules in different orbits and orbitals is called the electron configuration of aluminum.

-- Electron configuration through orbit
+- Electron configuration through orbit (Bohr principle)

-- Electron configuration through orbital
+- Electron configuration through orbital (Aufbau principle)

 Electron configuration through orbitals follows different principles.
-For example Aufbau principle, Hund’s principle, Pauli’s exclusion principle.
-There is an article published on this site detailing the electron configuration, you can read it if you want.
+For example Aufbau principle, Hund’s principle, and Pauli’s exclusion principle.

-Aluminum(Al) electron configuration through orbit
+Aluminum electron configuration through orbit

 The electrons of the atom revolve around the nucleus in a certain circular path.
 These circular paths are called orbit(shell).
 These orbits are expressed by n. [n = 1,2,3,4 . . .
 The serial number of the orbit]

-K is the name of the first orbit, L is the second, M is the third, N is the name of the fourth orbit.
+K is the name of the first orbit, L is the second, M is the third, and N is the name of the fourth orbit.
 The electron holding capacity of each orbit is 2n2.